HOW DO I LEARN TO SCUBA DIVE?

-During your PADI Open Water Diver course, you’ll learn to use a regulator, buoyancy control device (BCD), dive computer or dive planner, scuba tank, wetsuit or dry suit and weight system.
+During your PADI Open Water Diver course, you’ll learn to use a regulator, buoyancy control device (BCD), a dive computer or dive planner, scuba tank, wetsuit or drysuit, and weight system.
 Consider investing in all your own scuba equipment when you start your course because:

-- You’re more comfortable learning to scuba dive using gear you’ve chosen.
+- You’re more comfortable learning to scuba dive using the gear you’ve chosen.

 - You’re more comfortable using scuba gear fitted for you.

 - Scuba divers who own their scuba diving equipment find it more convenient to go diving.